 Dystonia is a hyperkinetic movement disorder that can be both painful and debilitating.
 It is the third most common movement disorder and can also be a symptom of other diseases.
 The University of Michigan Health System Movement Disorders Program offers sophisticated treatments for dystonia, with care delivered by experienced neurologists who are specially trained in movement disorders and treat only these conditions.
 Our neurologists work closely with neurosurgeons, neuropsychologists, speech therapists and physical rehabilitation specialists to offer a multidisciplinary approach to care.
 U-M is also home to one of the largest dystonia research centers in the country, where we are trying to better understand the genetics of the disease, how it works and better ways to treat it.

 Dystonia is characterized by abnormal sustained co-contractions of opposing muscle groups that cause twisting or repetitive movements and abnormal postures.
 There are different categories of dystonia, depending on the number of muscle groups affected.
-They are:

 - Focal.
 Affects localized muscles in one area such as the face, neck, larynx/vocal cords, or limbs.
 Examples include blepharospasms, or involuntary contractions of the eyelid muscles, and cervical dystonia, marked by muscle spasms of the head and neck which causes the neck to twist into unusual positions.
 This category also includes task-specific dystonia such as musician’s or writer’s cramp.